Check out our new feature

-Do you have a sunny spot that can grow some native flowers?
-Maybe you are thinking of converting some lawn, adding some raised beds or adding some native flowers to the existing mix.
+Do you have a sunny spot that can grow some native perennial flowers?
+Maybe you are thinking of converting some lawns or adding some native flowers to the existing mix.
 Native plants fit in with any style of garden.

-Maybe you want to change your shady woodland edges into a native wildflower paradise.
+Maybe you want to change your shaded woodland edges into a native wildflower paradise.

 Grow Native Plants

 Native plants have co-evolved with the beneficial insects and the birds

 of our area to sustain our ecosystem.

 Native plants are the one essential prerequisite to animal diversity by enabling a complex food web.